-Major: Bachelor’s Degree in Baking and Pastry Arts Management
+Major: Bachelor’s Degree in Baking & Pastry Management

 Campus: Hyde Park, NY

 How did you become interested in your major?

 I have been baking since I was a little girl, and I love being in the kitchen.
 I was certified in cake decorating at 13 years old and that sparked an interest in me to practice making cakes, pastries, and baked goods for friends and family.
 Since then I have continued to grow a love for baking.
 While I was searching for the perfect education, I applied for the CIA’s Journey for Juniors Program.
 After that experience, I knew the CIA’s baking & pastry program was the perfect place for me.

 Who most influenced your decision to pursue this career?

 My decision was made on my own, but my parents, sisters, and the rest of my family and friends greatly supported my career path.
 Following my passion was a great influence to pursue this education.

 Did you have to overcome any obstacles or challenges to come to the CIA?

 Yes, one of the major challenges is living so far away from home.
 Moving in involved extensive planning and organizing.
 Even now, getting closer to my externship date, it is a struggle to move out of Hudson Hall.
 Missing my family is another part of being so far from home, so finding close friends is important to me.